paulfoley/Udacity_Nanodegree-Full_Stack/Forum/README.md

 ### Setup Database

-* Navigate to the directory that holds the `database_setup.sql` file.
+Make sure you're in the directory that holds the `database_setup.sql` file.

 * Enter the PostgreSQL database, by typing the following into the terminal:

 `psql`